Are you looking to start your own blog to make some extra money on the side?

 3. Get Privacy Protection

 After finding your desired domain name and extension, go to your shopping cart and make sure to enable the WhoisGuard option.
+You won’t be charged extra for this feature.

 Why is the privacy protection option important?